Guidelines for Best Practice

 A charity which works effectively for its Beneficiaries takes steps to discover and understand their changing needs, and directs its charitable activity towards meeting those needs.

-in which the affairs of the charity are discussed and managed and General Meetings where members and Beneficiaries have the opportunity to ask questions of and provide feedback to the Committee.
+There should be an item in the agenda in which the affairs of the charity are discussed and managed and General Meetings where members and Beneficiaries have the opportunity to ask questions of and provide feedback to the Committee.
 One General Meeting in each year should be the Annual General Meeting which should deal with the election of Committee members and the presentation, approval and adoption of the annual accounts.

 No charity should use its resources on any activities which do not contribute, directly or indirectly, to achieving its stated aims.
 Donations which are received in response to a public appeal should be used by the Committee in accordance with the terms of that appeal.
 Funds donated for the general purposes of the charity may be used more generally toward achieving the charity’s aims.